Urethrectomy

 • Advanced disease may involve a penectomy.

-• The procedure is part of the radical cystectomy, radical Cysto-prostatectomy or could be and adjunct later on when recurrences are found with surveillance.
+• The procedure is part of the radical cystectomy, radical cysto-prostatectomy or could be and adjunct later on when recurrences are found with surveillance.

 • Part of a necrotic inflammatory condition ie: Fourniers Gangrene.